-The Woman's Medical College, the first medical school in the world for women, was founded in 1850 as the Female Medical College of Pennsylvania.
+The Woman's Medical College, the first degree-granting medical school for women in the world, was founded in 1850 as the Female Medical College of Pennsylvania.
 Providing educational opportunity to a diverse cohort of women was its hallmark.
-Woman's Med trained physicians who practiced all over the world, creating a corps of impressive female clinicians and scientists to serve as faculty and leaders in medicine.
+Woman's Med trained physicians who practiced all over the globe, creating a corps of impressive female clinicians and scientists to serve as faculty and leaders in medicine.
 After 120 years, the school became co-educational in 1970 under the name Medical College of Pennsylvania, or MCP.
 MCP won renown for educational innovation and research, including in women's health, and continued to advance the standing of women scientists and physicians.